ctesta01/ggtriangles/readme.md

     data.frame(x = 1:5) %>%
       ggplot(aes(x = x, y = x, z = x)) +
       geom_triangles()

 ![a scatterplot of triangles with varying heights](img/simplest_example.png)

+### how to get started

+Check out the examples available in the help pages by entering `?geom_triangles` into R after you've loaded the package.

 ### some more examples